stacks

 Charles T Munger 1.6 billion Los Angeles, CA insurance

-Joan H Tisch 3.4 billion New York, NY hotels, insurance, cigarettes, gas
+Joan H Tisch * 3.4 billion New York, NY hotels, insurance, tobacco, gas

-Wilma Stein Tisch 1.9 billion New York, NY hotels, insurance, cigarettes, gas
+Wilma Stein Tisch* 1.9 billion New York, NY hotels, insurance, tobacco, gas

 Maurice Raymond Greenberg 2.8 billion Ocean Reef, FL insurance